Dynamic Network Autoregressive Models for Functional Panel Data: Estimation and Asymptotic Theory

-Result (i) of Theorem \ref{thm:roc} states that if the functional parameters are sufficiently smooth such that $K^{(1 - 2\pi)/2} \lesssim 1/\sqrt{nT}$, the series coefficient estimator is consistent and converges at the parametric rate.
-This result might seem somewhat surprising since the dimension of $\theta_0$ is increasing to infinity.
-An intuitive explanation for this phenomenon is that, although the sample size is $nT$, the total number of observation points used in the estimation is $N$ ($= nL(T-1)$).
-This fact, in conjunction with Assumption \ref{as:error}(iii), leads to the result.
-The same convergence rate applies to the $L^2$-convergence rate of the functional estimators, as shown in (ii) and (iii).
-The uniform convergence rate for these estimators is $K^{1/2}$ slower than the $L^2$-convergence rate.
-However, note that the convergence results obtained here are not necessarily the sharpest, and the theoretically optimal convergence rates under our setup are also unknown.
-These points are left for future research.
+The proof of Theorem \ref{thm:roc} is given in Appendix \ref{app:proofs}.
+Result (i) shows that, if the functional parameters are sufficiently smooth so that $K^{-\varsigma} \lesssim (nT)^{-1/2}$, the series coefficient estimator is consistent and converges at the parametric rate.
+The same convergence rate applies to the $L^2$-convergence rate of the functional estimators, as shown in (ii) -- (iv).
+Although these results may appear somewhat unexpected since the dimension of $\theta_0$ diverges as $K \to \infty$, parametric convergence rates are commonly observed in dense functional data settings (e.g., \citealp{huang2004polynomial, li2010uniform, hu2021robust}), our setup corresponding to an extreme case in which the entire functions are observed.
+The key condition underlying this rate is Assumption \ref{as:error}(iii), which ensures that, once $K$ is sufficiently large, adding further basis terms does not inflate the variance of the series coefficient estimator.
+The uniform convergence rate for these estimators is $K^{1/2}$ slower than the $L^2$-convergence rate.\footnote{ Note that the uniform convergence results obtained here are not necessarily the sharpest, and the theoretically optimal convergence rates under our setup are also unknown.
+These points are left for future research. }